FractalBlocks/Fractal/README.md

 ## How it works?

 - It is minimal, core logic are less than 400 lines of code and you can see how it works
-- Excelent Developer Experience, we love improve your experience, we have hot-swaping and TimeTravel debugging (soon)
+- Excelent Developer Experience, we love to improve your experience
+    - We have hot-swaping
+    - We have TimeTravel debugging (soon)
+- Excelent error / warn handling:
+    - your app will never crash
+    - Logs are meaningful
-- Excelent error / warn handling, your app will never crash, and logs are meaningful and you can search for it in our complete error index (soon).
+    - You can search for any error in our complete error index, a list of all possible errors can happen (soon).
 - Gives you powerful patterns and composing tools that helps to build small and large apps
 - A clear and flexible architecture that scales
 - Easy integrable and emmbedable by design